The Canadian Paid Sick Days Calculator

 If you’re starting with a blank slate on paid sick days, you probably want to wade in the pool before diving.
 Many of Ontario’s top health organizations recommend 10 paid sick days per employee/year.
 However, every business is different and, just like wages, finding the right balance for your unique business matters.

-Although we’ll never stop touting the business benefits of paid sick days for all staff – your business is dependent on many factors.
 Launching a successful paid sick day program for your staff requires constant evaluation and feedback.

-How to Use the Calculator
+How to Use the Paid Sick Days Calculator

 In our example, the infamous wizard twins Fred and George Weasley offered a program of 4 paid sick days for all employees at Weasleys’ Wizard Wheezes (WWW) in 2021.